 In addition, she presents workshops and lectures on a variety of environmental topics and has taught university classes.
 (See the PUBLIC SPEAKING & TEACHING EXPERIENCE page for more information.)

 Miriam was a LEED (Leadership in Energy and Environmental Design) Accredited Professional (v2) and she consulted on many LEED certified projects, as well as other green residential, commercial, and institutional projects.
 (See the GREEN BUILDING EXPERIENCE, PAST CONSULTING PROJECTS, and GREEN BUILDING SERVICES pages for more information.)
 She was a longtime member of the U.S. Green Building Council and was actively involved with the council's Northern California and Redwood Empire Chapters.

 Miriam has a master's degree in Urban and Environmental Policy from Tufts University in Boston, and she received her bachelor's degree (with Honors) in Community Studies from the University of California, Santa Cruz.

 More information on Miriam's professional experience is provided on her résumé.
 For information on Miriam's approach, values, and sources of inspiration, go to the APPROACH page.
 To see some of the praise that she has received from her clients and colleagues, go to the TESTIMONIALS page.

 Some lesser-known facts about Miriam are that she is semi-fluent in Spanish; she worked as a part-time professional cellist in her late teens; she has worked (in her spare time) on a horse farm, at a goat dairy, and on an organic vegetable and berry farm; and she used to get herself around by motorcycle rather than by car.
-While she was an urbanite throughout her twenties, she now lives on the northern, rural outskirts of the San Francisco Bay Area with her husband and their animals.
+While she was an urbanite throughout her twenties, since then she has mostly lived in rural areas and small- and medium-sized towns.
+She currently lives in Oregon's mid-Willamette Valley with her husband.